 2. Protects your head and the part of the neck

 Besides protecting your eyes, the welding helmet will protect your head, ears, and neck during work.
 The most fortunate thing is that the helmet is made of a material that makes it resistant to any impact when welding different objects.

 It is actually impenetrable from foreign objects.
-Although you might working in an environment where you are exposed to heavy machinery, you can be sure that your head and the neck will be safe.
+Although you might working in an environment where you are exposed to heavy machinery, you can be sure that your head and neck will be safe.

 3. Better vision to weld

-For optimal results, you should be able to see the welding line being carried out and its quality.
+For optimal results, you should be able to see the welding line being carried out and it’s quality.
 Here you should weld different parts without causing damages or pores in the structure.
 Also, you should check any deformations and correct them so that you can end up with a masterpiece.

 Luckily, the latest models usually come with light intensity sensors in the glass.
 As a result, they allow automatic adjustment to the welding glow.
-This way, you will be more accurate and thereby save more time that you would have used to correct deformations.
+This way, you will be more accurate and thereby save more time than you would have used to correct deformations.

 4. Optimize the safety at the workplace

 At the workplace, chances are that you will be exposed to toxic gases, heavy objects, and even electrical sparks.
 By wearing this helmet, you will be able to keep such risks at bay.
 Sometimes, you can even trip on the floor as you walk on an uneven floor and be injured.
 However, with this helmet, you will incur less injury and thereby become more productive at the workplace.